gem/oq-engine/doc/release-notes/index.rst

 The current Long Term Support (LTS) release for users wanting stability, is the OpenQuake Engine 3.16.

-The latest stable release for users needing the latest features, is the OpenQuake Engine 3.22.
+The latest release for users needing the latest features, is the OpenQuake Engine 3.21.

 .. toctree::